-UNDP Azerbaijan announces a vacancy for the following position:
+UNDP projects in Azerbaijan announces vacancies for

 UNDP, as a matter of practice, does not charge any application, processing or training fee at any stage of the recruitment process.
 If you have any questions as to vacancy announcements you may have received, please refer to this website.

 UNDP is currently aware of fictitious vacancy announcements that are being circulated through the internet, the purpose of which is to get people to register for a training and send in a fee.
 If you believe that you have received such a notice, please forward it, and any other related information you have received, to firstname.lastname@example.org.
 Since logos, emblems, names and addresses can be easily copied or reproduced, you are advised to take particular care in applying for vacancies, including undertaking all appropriate measures to protect against the unauthorised use of any personal information you may have provided as a result of the scam.

 UNDG/DOCO is aware of fictitious employment offers being circulated via email or originating from online job boards.
 Many of these schemes consist of an alleged offer of employment or contract with UNDG/DOCO in return for the payment of fees or providing personal or banking information.

 Please note that UNDG/DOCO does not charge a fee at any stage of the recruitment process (application, interview, meeting, traveling, processing, training or any other fees).

 Such fraudulent correspondence may appear legitimate: they may feature a UN/UNDG logo, they may appear to originate from an official-looking email address or web site or they may be sent by individuals purporting to represent UNDG/DOCO or an entity which includes the word UN in its name.
 These fraudulent schemes mislead individuals with the purpose to extract money and/or personal information.